Visiting Kornati National Park in Croatia

 Where is it

 Kornati National Park is situated on the Adriatic Sea, in the northern part of Dalmatia.
 It belongs to Šibenin-Knin County and it is a bit south from Zadar and west from Šibenik.
 When speaking in nautical miles, it is ~15 nm from Zadar and Šibenik, and ~7 nm from Murter.

 When to go

 You can get to Kornati Islands by:

 - Transport service of one of many local boatmen from the mainland

 Tickets are charged only for vessels, regardless of the number of people on the vessel.
 There are no individual entrance tickets.

-If you come within an organized tourist agency, the price of the excursion will include the vessel ticket.
+If you come with an organized tour, the price of the excursion will include the vessel ticket.

 Where to buy tickets

 Tickets can be purchased at:

 - Reception desk in Luka Zakan on the island of Ravni Zakan (NP Kornati)

 - Reception desk in Uvala Vruje on the island of Kornat (NP Kornati)

-- Spots of comission ticket sales – View the latest list here
+- Spots of commission ticket sales – View the latest list here

 - Boat mobile reception desks at Kornati NP that sail in the area of the park to greet guests, sell tickets, and provide park information

 Tickets purchased outside the park and on the webshop are cheaper than tickets purchased from receptionists inside the park.

 Ticket prices for Kornati National Park depend on the length of the vessel, the number of days your boat is in the park, and the month you are visiting.
 A price list for Kornati is available here.

 If you’re visiting Kornati as a part of an organized tour, the boat ticket will be included in the total price of the excursion.

 Please note that mobile reception desks work only during the summer season.